-The documentation shall contain the performance evaluation report, which includes the reports on the scientific validity, the analytical and the clinical performance, according to Annex XII, together with an assessment of these reports.
+The Where applicable, the documentation shall contain data on the clinical performance of the device evaluation report, which includes the reports on the scientific validity, the analytical and the clinical performance, according to Annex XII, together with an assessment of these reports.

-The clinical performance study documents referred to in Part A, Section 2 of Annex XII shall be included and/or fully referenced in the technical documentation.
+The clinical evidence report performance study documents referred to in Part A, Section 3 2 of Annex XII shall be included and/or fully referenced in the technical documentation.